tezos/tezos-mirror/docs/whitedoc/p2p.rst

-The welcome worker takes care of filtering all incoming connections using two static lists of addresses handled either by ``tezos-admin-client`` and a system table that is handled automatically by the p2p layer.
-The node admin can block or whitelist individual ip addresses, while the p2p layer is in charge of temporarily banning ip addresses and peers who misbehave.
-The delay to remove an ip address from the greylist table is defined by the configuration variable ``greylist_timeout``, while peers that are greylisted are periodically removed.
+The welcome worker takes care of filtering all incoming connections using two static lists of addresses handled either by ``tezos-admin-client`` and a system table that is handled automatically by the P2P layer.
+The node administrator can block or whitelist individual IP addresses, while the P2P layer is in charge of temporarily banning IP addresses and peers who misbehave.
+The delay to remove an IP address from the greylist table is defined by the configuration variable ``greylist_timeout``, while peers that are greylisted are periodically removed.
-The node admin can also flush greylist tables with the ``tezos-admin-client``.
+The node administrator can also flush greylist tables with the ``tezos-admin-client``.

 Maintenance worker
 ------------------